 Year by year, Spain's knowledge of the New World expanded, with new territories regularly being discovered and explored.
 Frequently, however, the explorer who officially "discovered" a territory was not the first one to see it.
 Much of the economy of the new Spanish provinces depended upon the importation of Indian slaves from unconquered territories.
 The Catholic monarchs and popes found many aspects of slavery as practiced in the New World troubling, however, and they sought to impose restrictions on governors, slavers, and plantation owners.
 Consequently, slavers were frequently the first Europeans to discover a new territory, but they since they had to operate in secret, they did not announce their discoveries.
 Furthermore, Castile had a treaty with Portugal wherein Portugal recognized Castile's claims to virtually all of the western hemisphere except for Brazil.
 (Castile, for its part, disclaimed Brazil and all of Africa.)
 This treaty prevented Portuguese explorers from claiming territory in North America, but it did not stop Portuguese slavers from landing there.
 When Ponce de León landed in Florida, the natives he found there were already familiar with - and afraid of - Europeans, indicating slavers had already been there.
 Portuguese maps of the east coast of the present-day United States also predate Ponce de León.

 During the wave of exploration following Columbus, there was a turnover in the monarchy of Spain.
 Queen Isabella of Castile died in 1504.
-Her heir was Joanna, her daughter with King Ferdinand of Aragon, but Ferdinand, who had become accustomed to being the co-regent of his wife's dominion, disputed the succession and continued to claim the title of King of Castile.
-Joanna and her husband, Philip, resisted Ferdinand, but Philip died in 1506, leaving Joanna to fend for herself against her father.
-Within a year, Joanna acquiesced to Ferdinand and allowed him to exercise the office of regent, with powers identical to those of king.
-After she announced this arrangement to the members of the royal court, Ferdinand declared her insane and had her confined to a convent.
+Her heir was Juana (or Joanna), her daughter with King Ferdinand of Aragon, but for the past few years, there had been rumors and incidents that called Juana's mental and emotional instability into question.
+Before Isabella died, she left a will stating declaringher wish that Ferdinand govern Castile upon her death in case Juana was absent, unwilling, or unable to govern.1 Juana and her husband, Philip, resisted Ferdinand, but Philip died in 1506, leaving Juana to fend for herself against her father.
+Within a year, Juana acquiesced to Ferdinand and allowed him to exercise the office of regent, with powers identical to those of king.
+After she announced this arrangement to the members of the royal court, Ferdinand declared her insane and had her confined to a monastery.

-When Ferdinand died in 1516, Joanna's son, Charles, became the 16-year-old king of Castile and Aragon, unifying the two crowns of Spain as Charles I. Joanna remained his co-regent in name only, for Charles kept his mother confined in the convent until her death.
+When Ferdinand died in 1516, Juana's son, Charles, became the 16-year-old king of Castile and Aragon, unifying the two crowns of Spain as Charles I. Juana remained his co-regent in name only, for Charles kept his mother in solitary confinement until her death.
 After a bit of a rough start, Charles I reigned successfully as king of Spain until 1556, continuing his grandparents' policies of discovery and expansion.

 Before continuing with the history of the discovery and initial exploration of North America, it will help to summarize the policies and institutions that guided the growth of the Spanish Empire.
 These policies were formed during the reigns of Ferdinand and Isabella and varied little, if at all, throughout the Age of Discovery.